AdobeDocs/campaign-classic.en/help/delivery/using/about-deliverability.md

 ISPs are free to use these services and the number of ISPs can vary depending on the whitelist.

-However, because more and more ISPs build their antispam filters based on each user behavior rather than analyzing the message content itself, using IP Certification cannot be a guarantee of Inbox placement or even delivery.
+However, because more and more ISPs build their antispam filters based on each user behavior rather than analyzing the message content itself, using IP Certification cannot be a guarantee of inbox placement or even delivery.

 ### Email Monitoring Reports {#email-monitoring-reports}